SourayaAbdelKader/math_assistant/README.md

 <img src="./readme/title2.svg"/>

-> Math Assistant is the place where math isn't your problem anymore.
-When you're stuck while solving a math problem you can post your question on the website by scanning the problem or typing it.
-Users, will help you with the answer and you can accept the answer and vote for the answers to keep a better experience.
-The user will get notified if changes are done.
-And the best part, users can practice math problems and get feedback from the editors.
+> Math Assistant is the place where math isn't your problem anymore :blue_book::triangular_ruler:.
+> Stuck while solving a math problem?
+Post your question on the website by scanning images of the problem or typing it.
+Other users will help you find the answer.
+Plus, you can accept answers and vote for the answers to have a better experience.
+Nevertheless, to unlock voting, you need to have a certain score.
+Yes, Math Assistant has a scoring system :chart_with_upwards_trend:.
+And the best part, you can practice solving math problems to enhance your score, get feedback from the editors and be notified when you receive a feedback.

 ### User Stories

 - As a user, I want to scan pictures, so that I can post a question quickly.
-- As a user, I want to post questions and answers.
+- As a user, I want to post questions and answer existing questions.
-- As a user, I want to practice math by solving math problems and getting feedback.
 - As a user, I want to accept suitable answers and vote for better answers.
 - As a user, I want to search for question.
+- As a user, I want to practice solving math problems and get feedback concerning my solution.
+- As a user, I want to be notified when I receive a feedback.

 ### Editor Stories

-- As a editor, I want to check the users and data related to the website.
+- As an editor, I want to check the users and data related to the website.
-- As a editor, I want to add tags and practices.
+- As an editor, I want to add tags and practices.
-- As a editor, I want to check user's solutions for a practice problem.
+- As an editor, I want to check users' solutions for a practical problem.

 <br><br>